hitz-zentroa/lm-contamination/docs/blog/README.md

 ## Contamination and memorization
 <p align="justify">
 There is enough evidence of evaluation issues with LLMs.
-On the first days after releasing GPT-4, Horace He ([@cHHillee](https://twitter.com/cHHillee) on Twitter) showed how the model solved the easiest code competition problems until 2021, the training cutoff.
+On the first days after releasing GPT-4, Horace He (<a href="https://twitter.com/cHHillee">@cHHillee</a> on Twitter) showed how the model solved the easiest code competition problems until 2021, the training cutoff.
 For any problem after that date instead, none was solved correctly.
 As pointed out by Horace He, <i>“this strongly points to contamination”</i>.
 </p>

 <blockquote class="twitter-tweet" data-dnt="true"><p lang="en" dir="ltr">I suspect GPT-4&#39;s performance is influenced by data contamination, at least on Codeforces.<br><br>Of the easiest problems on Codeforces, it solved 10/10 pre-2021 problems and 0/10 recent problems.<br><br>This strongly points to contamination.<br><br>1/4</p>&mdash; Horace He (@cHHillee) <a href="https://twitter.com/cHHillee/status/1635790330854526981?ref_src=twsrc%5Etfw">March 14, 2023</a></blockquote>